tetratelabs/kubecon2022-eu-immersion-day/docs/istio.md

 ## Turn on Envoy access logging

-Turn on access logging in Envoy, by applying the following Telemtry custom resource:
+Turn on access logging in Envoy, by applying the following Telemetry custom resource:

 !!! tldr "access-logging.yaml"
     ```yaml linenums="1"